Everglades National Park: Non-native species

 Walking catfish (Clarias batrachus) can deplete aquaculture stocks and they carry enteric septicemia.
 The Florida Fish and Wildlife Conservation Commission (FWC) listed eight "Reptiles of Concern", including the Burmese python (Python molurus bivittatus), focusing on them for their large sizes and aggressive natures, allowing licensed hunters to kill any listed animals in protected areas and sell their meat and hides.
 Burmese pythons, two subspecies of African rock pythons (Python sebae; northern and southern), and yellow anacondas (Eunectes notaeus) were banned from import into the U.S. in 2012.
 United States Secretary of the Interior Ken Salazar announced the inclusion of these reptiles at Everglades National Park.
+These Burmese pythons have proven to be a major ecological concern, where recent population modeling has shown us that the geographic range of pythons in south Florida can go even further north and west, with suitable habitat going beyond the current core invasion area.
+These can be considered some serious projections that could tell us about any current risks to the native mammals along with other prey species.
+This is because python predation can restructure food webs and reduce biodiversity over large portions of the region.
 Exotic species control falls under the management of the U.S. Fish and Wildlife Service, which has been compiling and disseminating information about invasive species since 1994.
 Control of invasive species costs $500 million per year, but 1700000 acre of land in South Florida remains infested.

+The National Park Foundation is in works with the Everglades National Park to commence a joint project to restore the Saline Glades by eradicating the invasive Australian Pine Trees.
+The Trees outcompete native plants such as the mangroves and uptake more freshwater than any other vegetation.